thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/writing-motoko/writing-intro.md

 ## Async messages

-On ICP, [canisters can communicate](https://thebigfile.com/docs/current/developer-docs/smart-contracts/call/overview) with other canisters by sending [asynchronous messages](async-data.md).
+On BIG, [canisters can communicate](https://thebigfile.com/docs/current/developer-docs/smart-contracts/call/overview) with other canisters by sending [asynchronous messages](async-data.md).
 Asynchronous messages are function calls that return a **future**, and use an `await` construct that allows you to suspend execution until a future has completed.
 This simple feature avoids creating a loop of explicit asynchronous callbacks in other languages.

 ``` motoko include=counter file=../examples/factorial.mo#L9-L21
 ```